Searching tips combined queries (Legacy)

 slice:2/3 in:"Hot Leads”

-Sarah, the third person, takes a different approach and only wants to concentrate on the Hot Leads that have been called by Joe at any point in the past:
+Sarah, the third person, takes a different approach and only wants to concentrate on the Hot Leads that Joe has called at any point in the past:

 Even though Sarah's search above has extra criteria about Joe's calls, by adding in